-These innovations are significant for two reasons.
-The first reason is that words belonging to the new paradigms are incompatible with any UR in the old system.
-The contradiction is illustrated in Fig. 1; the fact that this word has a final vowel alternation would lead us to conclude that the final vowel is not specified underlyingly, while the fact that the final syllable reduplicates would lead us to conclude that the final vowel is present underlyingly.
+illustrated in Fig. 5.3; the fact that this word has a final vowel alternation would lead us to conclude that the final vowel is not specified underlyingly, while the fact that the final syllable reduplicates would lead us to conclude that the final vowel is present underlyingly.

 The second reason is that the changes leading to new paradigm types have been asymmetrical; they have affected only words with original -a throughout the paradigm, and not -e.
-Thus, there are plenty of words like hanske which have switched from invariant a to alternating $e \sim a$ (15a), but no words that have switched from invariant $e \sim a$ (15b).
+Thus, there are plenty of words like hanske which have switched from invariant a to alternating $e \sim a$ (73a), but no words that have switched from invariant e to alternating $e \sim a$ (73b).